 214-533-7445 (text or call) – email@example.com

-The IAQ testing will test your indoor air for the following most common contaminants that cause illnesses according to the Environmental Protection Agency (EPA).
+Bedrooms, bathrooms, kitchen, den, living room, game room, garage and the outside air will all be tested for the following most common contaminants that cause illnesses according to the Environmental Protection Agency (EPA).

 - PM10 – Coarse dust particles.
 Particles between 2.5 and 10 micrometers in diameter are referred to as “coarse.”
 Sources of coarse particles include mold spores, pollen, dust mites, insect parts,crushing or grinding operations, and dust stirred up by vehicles traveling on roads.